 - Create a collaborative chart called “Cool Kind Kids” and brainstorm things cool kids do, say, and are on an anchor chart.

-- After the lesson, have kids write how they are cool, kind kids.
+- After the lesson, have kids write about how they are cool, kind kids.

 Activities to Use with The Cool Bean

 - Cool or Uncool Kindness Sort – Sort cards with kind and unkind examples under the headings “Cool Ways to Act” and “Uncool Ways to Act.”